Particle physics facing a pandemic: Methods

-In order to extract publication data we used the search engines of two databases, which cover basically all scientific publications in the field of high-energy physics: INSPIRE~\cite{inspire-hep} and arXiv~\cite{arxiv}.
-These engines allow for sophisticated searches by restricting hits through the use of many criteria, like paper categories (hep-ph, hep-th, hep-ex, etc.), by requiring papers to have a certain number of authors or by listing papers published or uploaded within a given period of time.
+In order to extract publication data we used the search engines of two publicly available databases, which cover basically all relevant scientific publications (these include both peer-reviewed and non-peer-reviewed publications as well) in the field of high-energy physics: INSPIRE~\cite{inspire-hep} and arXiv~\cite{arxiv}.
+These engines allow for sophisticated searches by restricting hits through the use of many criteria, like paper categories \footnote{The paper category represents a subfield in the high-energy physics community: hep-ph is destined for papers by the high-energy physics phenomenology community, hep-th for high-energy theoretical investigations and findings and hep-ex is exclusively used by the high-energy experiments publishing their results.}

+(hep-ph, hep-th, hep-ex, etc.), by requiring papers to have a certain number of authors or by listing papers published or uploaded within a given period of time.
 As these highly specialized tools have become quite mature it is possible to perform automatic queries by invoking the site's search engine directly with an API (Application Programming Interface).
-By using a special URL the search engine can be instructed to perform a search according to the parameters specified through the URL and to return the result in some machine readable format.
-For example, if the number of publications which appeared in 2021 and are categorized as hep-ph papers is extracted from INSPIRE the following URL should be invoked from the browser:
+By using a special URL, the search engine can be instructed to perform a search according to the parameters specified through the URL and to return the result in some machine readable format.
+For example, if publications that appeared in 2021 and categorized as hep-ph are extracted from INSPIRE the following URL should be invoked from the browser:

 The result is delivered in the \texttt{JSON} format, which is tolerably readable by the human eye but easily digestible by the many commonly available interpreting languages, like \texttt{Python}.
-In our case only the total number of papers fulfilling certain criteria was needed, hence the method we have employed is: \begin{enumerate} \item URL is constructed with all needed keywords. \item URL is invoked from \texttt{Python}. \item Result is delivered in \texttt{JSON} format. \item Total number of papers is extracted and written into data file. \item Histograms are created with \texttt{GNUplot}. \end{enumerate} In case of the arXiv database we did not use the arXiv API.
-Instead, by selecting the advanced search option, the total number of records fulfilling the search criteria were gathered manually.
+In our case only the total number of papers fulfilling certain criteria was needed, hence the method we have employed is: \begin{enumerate} \item URL is constructed with all needed keywords. \item URL is invoked from \texttt{Python}. \item Result is delivered in \texttt{JSON} format. \item Total number of papers is extracted and written into data file. \item Histograms are created with \texttt{GNUplot}. \end{enumerate} In the case of the arXiv database we did not use the arXiv API.
+Instead, by selecting the advanced search option, the total number of records fulfilling the search criteria (for details see the corresponding section) were gathered manually.